 Horizon Power will buy 110 megawatts (MW) of electricity from the new Pilbara power station being built, owned and operated by Canadian energy company TransAlta Energy (Australia) Pty Ltd.

-The project will include the construction of a new transmission line for delivery of power to FMG’s port operations.
+- The project includes the construction of a new transmission line for delivery of power to FMG’s port operations.

-Construction of the new station is due to be completed by the end of 2016 and commissioning of the station is due early in 2017.
+- Construction of the new station is due to be completed by April 2017 and commissioning of the station is due by mid-2017.

 Visit our customer support page for any other enquiries you might have.